avine/formation-angular-base/doc/course/public/11_routing.md

 In a single-page app, you change what the user sees by showing or hiding portions of the display that correspond to particular components, rather than going out to the server to get a new page

-- The Angular router allows to
+- The Angular router allows you to
   - display different **views**
   - at a defined **insertion point**
   - depending on the **browser's URL**